alxmhe/werewolves/README.md

 - Make number of werewolves proportional to the square root of the total number of players.
 - Implement more roles.
 - Add mail server for lost password.
+- Figure out what happens when witch is cupided with someone else, save herself, kills the someone else.